oomNoNe/oomNoNe.github.io/README.md

 Faculty of Economics — Chiang Mai University

+### Faculty of Economics — Chiang Mai University

-## Student Quality Development Unit · *Student Assistant*  · Sep 2026 – Present
+**Student Quality Development Unit** · *Student Assistant* · Sep 2026 – Present

-Adapting the university-wide Strategic Operations & Project Proposal Manual (13th Education Development Plan) into a faculty-specific version, preserving the original design template while restructuring content, KPIs/KRs, and responsible units to match the faculty's scope
+- Adapting the university-wide Strategic Operations & Project Proposal Manual (13th Education Development Plan) into a faculty-specific version, preserving the original design template while restructuring content, KPIs/KRs, and responsible units to match the faculty's scope
-Using Excel and Word to organize and verify multi-year numerical targets across dozens of indicator tables, and Canva to maintain visual consistency with the original design
+- Using Excel and Word to organize and verify multi-year numerical targets across dozens of indicator tables, and Canva to maintain visual consistency with the original design

 ---

 ### 🍔 FoodOps Analytics: Delivery Performance & Growth Diagnostics